Cambridge International School, Dubai

 The National Curriculum for England is the school’s core curriculum.
 Students are entered for the International General Certificate of Secondary Education (IGCSE) and/or GCSE examinations at the end of the secondary phase and GCE Advanced level examinations at the end of the post-16 phase.

-The school helpfully publishes the university destinations of its students (although this has not been updated for 2012).
+The school helpfully publishes the university destinations of its students.
 Perhaps reflecting the mixed nationality of its student body, the school’s alumni spread across the four corners of the world.
-The biggest single destination is the United Kingdom, and students end up in good quality ‘Red Brick’ schools (Manchester, UCL, Leeds) as well as more vocational former Polytechnics (Portsmouth, Kingston, etc).
-A large percentage of students go to UAE based campuses of global universities (Bolton, Waterloo, Heriot Watt University, American University, etc).
+The biggest single destination is the UAE, followed by the United Kingdom, and students end up in good quality ‘Red Brick’ schools (Manchester, UCL, Leeds) as well as more vocational former Polytechnics (Portsmouth, Kingston, etc).

 There are a large range of facilities available for students of all ages to use.
 A large covered swimming pool, cricket nets and playing fields complement the indoor sports arena and multi-purpose hall.
 A separate, well-equipped, grassed playing area is available for students from Kindergarten to Year 2.

 The school has five ICT labs (with over 180 computers available for students), two art studios, a music studio, two well stocked libraries, a multi-purpose sports hall, and a standard sized football pitch with all weather AstroTurf.

 Feedback from parents to Which School Advisor has been mixed.
 The school is currently falls below average in terms of an overall recommendation from parents in the WSA School Survey.
 Satisfaction levels for academic performance are also below average.
 The school has an above average satisfaction level amongst parents with children at the school for good feedback on progress, and school discipline.